 Several years down the line i became very ill and had to hang up my camera for awhile, other than an occasional shoot.
 My health started to improve little by little over the years and I picked up the camera once again, quite surprised I didn’t forget a thing.
 I practiced so much over those previous years, how could I forget???
 I sure needed to brush up though.

 I was probably one of the last to buy into digital and although I do love it, I still miss film and the darkroom but I have put that behind me and grasped Photoshop like it was my first born child.
 Photoshop is my darkroom now and I love every minute of it.
 And the learning never stops, I still learn something new every day in this field.

-I not only do people portraits, but I love working with animals.
+I not only photograph people, but I love working with animals.
 Animals can bring out such joy and excitement, not to mention, they have fantasies they want to live out too.
 Visit us on our pet site.

 I get excited when I hear from a client, that means I will have my camera in my hands, and you have my guarantee your session, from start to finish. will always be handled with joy, happiness and professionalism.

 You probably did not need to know all of that, but the more you know, the more comfortable you will feel, knowing you are in the hands of a professional who cares.